emrecanatas/screen-time-vs-social-activities/README.md

 ### Data Collection Plan
-- **Screen time**: Daily phone usage logs (hours spent on different apps, total screen time).
+- **Screen time**: Daily phone usage logs (hours spent on different apps, total screen time), my own Steam gameplay hours data will be collected by Steam API.
 - **Social activities**: Self-reported logs, including time spent with friends, family, or at events, and Timeline from Google Maps.
-- **Additional factors**: Contextual factors like mood, productivity, or academic performance may be included if feasible.
+- **Additional factors**: Sleep duration (tracked daily) and weather conditions (sourced from local weather data) will also be considered, as both can influence screen time and participation in real-life social activities.

 ### Analysis Plan
 - Perform **Exploratory Data Analysis (EDA)** to identify trends and patterns.
 - Conduct **statistical tests** to examine correlations between screen time and social activities.
 - Use **visualization techniques** to represent the findings effectively.
-- If applicable, apply **machine learning models** to predict social engagement based on screen time usage.
+- Apply **machine learning models** to predict social engagement based on screen time usage.

 ### Tools & Technologies
 - **Programming Language**: Python